 Check That Your Accessories Are Certified MFI (Made for iPhone/iPad/iPod)

-Restart or Reset
+Restart or Reset Your iPhone

 Perform a Forced Restart

-Clean The Accessory and the Port
+Clean the Accessory and Your Device’s Port

-Some users like to clean using a standard pencil eraser followed by vigorous cleaning with a lintfree cloth or electronic cleaning cloth.
+Some users like to clean using a standard pencil eraser followed by vigorous cleaning with a lint-free cloth or electronic cleaning cloth.
 Use the eraser on the lines of the contacts to clean away any dirt, grease, or corrosive build-up.
 If cleaning a Smart Connector (like on the iPad Pro Models to attach the Apple-branded keyboard), make sure you rub those connections (three dots on the side) well.

 Take a look at this article for more details on cleaning lightning ports.